NSIS-Dev/atom-nsis-ide/README.md

 ## Components

 This package is largely a “meta package”.
-Other than adding adding a tool-bar, it consists mainly of third-party packages.
+Other than adding adding a tool-bar, it consists mainly of third-party NSIS packages.
+Together, they turn Atom into a powerful, *near-IDE* editor for NSIS developers.

 * **NSIS**
     * [`language-nsis`](https://atom.io/packages/language-nsis)